A fashion revolution … why is that necessary?

 Everybody needs clothes…

-…everyone needs certain things, but through manipulative advertising we get the feeling that buying some really nice and sufficient outfits, is not enough.
-We never get enough, because we want as much as those who can afford everything.
-It gives the feeling of not being enough and of needing more and more new things.
+…everyone needs certain things, but through manipulative advertising we get the feeling that buying some really nice and beautiful outfits, is not enough.
+We never get enough because we want as much as those who can afford everything.
+It gives you the feeling of not being enough and of needing more and more new things.

-The cherry on the top ist that some people are willing to take consumer credits, just to buy actually too expensive things and pay for them over years – just to satisfy the feeling of belonging.
+The cherry on the top is that some people are willing to take consumer credits, just to buy things that are way too expensive and pay for them over years – just to satisfy that feeling of wanting to belong.

-But it is also difficult to recognize and get out.
+But it is also difficult to recognise and get out of.
 It’s suggested from all sides.
-Whether by society, our families and friends, social media, news or newspapers.
-There are solutions for problems that did not exist for us until this point but are being praised and almost forced upon us.
+Whether by society, our families and friends, social media, news, or newspapers.
+There are solutions for problems that did not exist for us until this point, but are being praised and almost forced upon us.

 People earn huge amounts of money with this system because, on the one hand, they are manipulating us to want more and more and, on the other hand, pay attention to a particularly affordable production.

-So we buy and we like to buy a lot.
-Because who has more “is more”, right?
+So, we buy and we like to buy a lot.
+Because whoever has more “is more”, right?
 (Sarcasm)